 Parking informationOfficial car parking at SW580 406.
 Parking is free at the two small Gwithian Towans car parks just off the B3301, on the way to Cornwall Councils Gwithian Towans long stay car park.

-The South West Coast Path runs the length of The Towans and other paths cross the nature reserve, some of which may be suitable for wheelchair access.
-Off these paths, the surface can be potholed and uneven, and some grassed slopes will be slippery even in the dry.
+Some paths crossing the reserve may be suitable for wheelchair access.
+Off these paths, the surface can be potholed and uneven and some grassed slope will be slippery even in the dry.
 The area is dotted with mine shafts.

 Disabled access is available from a small carpark at SW 5801 3978.
 A 1000m Tarmac path passes through the dunes to a viewing point.